iterami/Docs.htm/common/guides/json.md

   // Optional clear color green value, between 0 and 1 inclusive.
   "clearcolor-green": 0,

-  // Optional clear red alpha value, between 0 and 1 inclusive.
+  // Optional clear color red value, between 0 and 1 inclusive.
   "clearcolor-red": 0,

   // Required array of any number of entities.